BrighterCommand/Brighter/samples/WebAPI/WebAPI_Dapper/README.md

 ## Telemetry

 The apps use OpenTelemetry to provide observability.
 This is configured in the `Program.cs` or `Startup.cs` file.

 Docker files are supported for an Open Telemetry Collector that exports telemetry to Jaeger and metrics to Prometheus.
 There is a supported config file for the Open Telemetry collector at the root.
 You can view the telemetry in the [Jaeger UI](http://localhost:16686)

+Alternatively you can use [.NET Aspire](https://learn.microsoft.com/en-us/dotnet/aspire/fundamentals/dashboard/overview?tabs=bash) dashbaord to view the telemetry, which removes the need for running the collector and Jaeger.
+You can run it using Docker with:

+`docker run --rm -it -p 18888:18888 -p 4317:18889 -d --name aspire-dashboard -e DOTNET_DASHBOARD_UNSECURED_ALLOW_ANONYMOUS='true' mcr.microsoft.com/dotnet/aspire-dashboard:8.0.0`

 ### Configuration